Routes 120 and 43 (Belvidere & Waukegan Rd.)

 Waukegan’s first skyscraper; a neoclassical eight-story bank tower with a basement vault and some ground-floor retail space.
 Functioned as a bank through about 1937, but most-remembered for a Walgreen’s occupying the former bank hall in the mid-20th century.
 The upper floors housed various professional offices.
 Acquired by a slumlord in the 1970s and has sat in darkness (with occasionally-suspicious activity taking place off-and-on) for over 30 years, only being maintained as-needed.

-Status: Vacant; severely neglected, but not actually abandoned.
+Status: Vacant; severely neglected and vandalized, but not truly abandoned.

 Video: Weird Waukegan

-Loot: Crazy Dwayne says I apparently tried to steal the safe…
+Loot: Crazy Dwayne thinks I tried to steal the safe…

 Waukegan Public Library; Carnegie Library